JudsonStevens/personal-site-hugo/content/about.md

 author = "Judson Stevens"
 title = "About Me"
 description = "About me"
+date = "2021-10-2"
 +++

 ## Currently

+I'm currently a Lead Software Engineer with [Reboot Motion][13], a company providing bio-kinematic and motion analsysis as a service, primarily to Major League Baseball teams.
-I'm currently a Tech Team Manager with [Fast Enterprises][8], working on a combination of DevOps, infrastructure, and traditional software development in VB.Net and C#.
+Previously I was a Tech Team Manager with [Fast Enterprises][8], working on a combination of DevOps, infrastructure, and traditional software development in VB.Net and C#.
 I also enjoy coding in my off time, where I run a consulting company working in Ruby on Rails and React.
 I've built out several projects for some mid sized organizations including [the Johns Hopkins Hospital][9] and the [Univerisity of Alabama at Birmingham's School of Medicine][10].
 I also really enjoy working with students and alumni from Turing along with veterans and military spouses from [Operation Code][11]; I've provided mentorship, job search coaching, and interview practice for over many folks from these two organizations and others.